m2creates/m2creates-site/README.md

 ***

-Build a **staging** version of the site (1) with purged and minified CSS and (2) include all drafts.
+Build a **staging** version of the site (1) with clean CSS and (2) include all drafts.
 I use this for [Netlify Deploy Previews](https://docs.netlify.com/site-deploys/overview/#deploy-preview-controls) so I can proof my drafts but with lean styles.

 ```bash
 npm run build:staging